 The curved object between the two lions is nothing but the same curved object shown in the other pictures above; it is the same curved object that looks like a well of water with men standing nearby.

 Now this symbol is interpreted to mean mountain.
 Another very close and related symbol is interpreted to mean horizon; the horizon above the mountain of sunrise and the mountain of sunset.
-These interpretations give the impression that the interpreters are talking about the sun disk.
-The night journey has nothing to do with the sun disk.
-The sun disk is swallowed by the sky goddess Nut and doesn't set in mountains.
-The spirit of the disk doesn't have to be the same size as the sun disk itself.
+These interpretations give the impression that the interpreters are talking about the sun's disk.
+The night journey has nothing to do with the sun's disk.
+The disk is swallowed by the sky goddess Nut and doesn't set in mountains.
+The spirit of the disk doesn't have to be the same size as the sun's disk itself.
 And because of these misinterpretations, Rastau lost its meaning and the Egyptian religion lost its concept!

-Let's see now an example of the symbol that is incorrectly interpreted to mean a mountain.
+Let's see now an example of the symbol that is incorrectly interpreted to mean mountain.

 The first term above also shows two rectangular symbols, one above the other (on the right side above).
 And this means they are equivalent to the curved symbols.

-Elsewhere in the dictionary, Wallis Budge defined the rectangular symbol to mean stone; regardless whether of a mountain rock or not.
+Elsewhere in the dictionary, Wallis Budge defines the rectangular symbol to mean stone; regardless whether of a mountain rock or not.

 The picture to the right magnifies the two rectangular symbols, one above the other, and the symbol of water can be seen clearly inside, instead of lines in the small rectangles.

-The two red highlighted rectangles in the picture to the right, which is a part of the picture above, they look the same as the ones we have seen in the term Tui, and they are supposed to be equivalent to the curved symbol , but even if they are not, there is no definition for the small rectangle, whether it has lines inside or not, except stone.
-But the blue boxes are not stones or mountains, and the text above the blue boxes must be saying something about them, and the small rectangles in the text have to be symbols for these blue boxes.
+The two red highlighted rectangles in the picture to the right, which is part of the picture above, look the same as the ones we have seen in the definition of the term Tui, and they are supposed to be equivalent to the curved symbol .
+The rectangle definition is stone.
+But the blue boxes are not stones or mountains, and the small rectangles in the text above the blue boxes must be symbols for these blue boxes.